(a) For purposes of this section, the following terms have the meanings given them.

 (a) A claim for compensation arises if a person is eligible for compensation under subdivision 3 and:

-(1) the person was convicted of a felony and served any part of the imposed sentence in prison;
+(1) the person was convicted of a felony and served any part of the imposed sentence;

 (2) in cases where the person was convicted of multiple charges arising out of the same behavioral incident, the person was exonerated for all of those charges;